-After the completion of the event, I continued to the bar and struck up a conversation with a really nice guy who works for General Motors in Detroit, who was here for a wedding.
-Because he was a car nut I explained how Certificate of Entitlement works in Singapore.
-He couldn’t believe it!
+After the completion of the event, I continued to the bar and struck up a conversation with a really nice guy who works for General Motors in Detroit and was here for a wedding.
+Because he was a car nut I explained how Certificate of Entitlement works in Singapore and he couldn’t believe it.

-Bars and clubs close at midnight at the latest here, last call is usually 11:30pm.
-On my stroll home I saw an advertisement for a rave, ‘Pondi Electro,’ and even that was advertised as only going from 7:30pm – midnight.
+Bars and clubs close at midnight at the latest here, last call is usually 11:30pm, and on my stroll home I saw an advertisement for a rave, ‘Pondi Electro,’ and even that was advertised as only going from 7:30pm – midnight.

-My plan for Sunday was to move rooms, because the wifi in our room hadn’t been working.
-Anna badly needed it for work, but the only way she could use it was to move outside, but by the time she gets home there are mosquitoes everywhere.
+My plan for Sunday was to move apartments at our resort, because the wifi in our room hadn’t been working.
+Anna badly needed it for work, but the only way she could use it was to move outside, however, by the time she gets home there are mosquitoes everywhere.
 We had previously arranged to move on Sunday, but I slept in and didn’t hear the knock at the door.
 That’ll have to wait until Monday.

-I walked around town for a bit, then went back to the to the Promenade, first for their buffet, then outside for what turned into a substantial quantity of libations as I eavesdropped on the insanely obnoxious tourists next to me while we watched the cricket.
+Instead, I walked around town for a bit, then went back to the to the Promenade, first for their buffet, then outside for what turned into a substantial quantity of libations as I eavesdropped on the insanely obnoxious American tourists next to me while we watched the cricket.